bolanos-nava/e-commerce-backend/notes.md

 Architecture:

-- Mongoose models: they work as DAOs and models.
-They interact directly with the database but can also store business logic in custom static and instance methods.
+- Mongoose models: They interact directly with the database but can also store business logic in custom static and instance methods.
 - Services: contain logic to access the models.
 The use of this layer is to have an abstraction between the controllers and the models and be able to reuse some of the logic defined here in different controllers, if needed.
 - Controllers: They receive the requests, call the services and return the response to the client.
 - Routers: they just take care of defining the paths and the controller action to call.